-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.In Jamaica, like elsewhere, homophobia is complicated by class, race and gender
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.In Jamaica, like elsewhere, homophobia is complicated by class, race and gender

 Jaevion Nelson is executive director at J-FLAG, a human rights and social justice advocacy organisation that advocates for the rights, livelihood and well-being of LGBT+ people in Jamaica